railwayapp/docs/src/docs/guides/laravel.md

 Please follow these steps to get started:

-1. Create three bash scripts in the root directory of your Laravel app: `run-app.sh`, `run-worker.sh`, and `run-cron.sh`.
+1. Create four bash scripts in the root directory of your Laravel app: `build-app.sh`, `run-app.sh`, `run-worker.sh`, and `run-cron.sh`.

     These scripts will contain the commands needed to deploy and run the app, worker, and cron services for your Laravel app on Railway.
-    - Add the content below to the `run-app.sh` file:
+    - Add the content below to the `build-app.sh` file:

-        **Note:** You can add any additional commands to the script that you want to run each time your App service is redeployed.
+        **Note:** You can add any additional commands to the script that you want to run each time your app service is built.
         ```bash
         #!/bin/bash
-        # Make sure this file has executable permissions, run `chmod +x run-app.sh`
+        # Make sure this file has executable permissions, run `chmod +x build-app.sh`

         # Build assets using NPM
         npm run build